Lee Fowler: International career

 Fowler won 12 caps for the Wales under-21s.
 He was also called up to the senior squad for a friendly against Argentina in February 2002, however he stayed on the bench and was ultimately never capped by Wales.

 Coaching career

 Nuneaton Borough

 In June 2018 Fowler was named as the Assistant Manager to Nicky Eaden at Nuneaton Borough F.C.
 The pair had worked together before, when Fowler was a player under Eaden at Kettering.
 When Eaden left the club in November 2018, Fowler was promoted to manager, but he left by mutual consent only two weeks later on 6 December 2018.

 Ilkeston Town

-On the 20th of December 2018 Fowler was named as Manager at Ilkeston Town F.C.
+On 20 December 2018 Fowler was named as Manager at Ilkeston Town F.C.
 He led the team to the Midland Football League Premier Division title with an 8–1 win over Loughborough University F.C. on the last day of the season, beating Walsall Wood F.C. to the title on goal difference.
 He left the club at the end of the season.